paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

   (B) providing a specific recommendation on the continuation of authority to grant preferences.

+**(j) McAlester Army Ammunition Plant** At the request of the Secretary of Defense, the Secretary shall—

+(1) take in-kind royalty gas from any lease on the McAlester Army Ammunition Plant in McAlester, Oklahoma; and

+(2) sell such royalty gas to the Department of Defense in accordance with subsection (h)(1), for use only at that plant, only for energy resilience purposes, and only to the extent necessary to meet the natural gas needs of that plant.

 ### Statutory Notes

 #### References in Text
 This part, referred to in subsec. (f)(1), was in the original “this subtitle”, meaning subtitle E (§§ 341–357) of title III of Pub.
 L. 109–58, Aug.
 8, 2005, 119 Stat.
 697, which enacted this part, amended sections 6504, 6506a, 6507, and 6508 of this title, sections 184 and 226 of Title 30, Mineral Lands and Mining, and [section 1337 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1337&num=0&edition=prelim), Public Lands, and enacted provisions set out as a note under [section 226 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section226&num=0&edition=prelim).
 For complete classification of subtitle E to the Code, see Tables.

 #### Amendments
+2024—Subsec. (j).
+Pub.
+L. 118–159 added subsec. (j).

 2014—Subsecs. (e) to (j).
 Pub.
 L. 113–188 redesignated subsecs. (f) to (j) as (e) to (i), respectively, and struck out former subsec. (e) which required various reports on oil and gas royalties in-kind.